reganbaucke/JuDGE.jl/README.md

 ![JuDGE](docs/src/assets/judge-small.png)

-JuDGE stands for: Julia Decomposition for General Expansion.
-Functionally, it is a solver which leverages the syntax of the JuMP modelling language to solve a particular class of optimisation problems.
+JuDGE stands for: Julia Decomposition for Generalized Expansion.
+Functionally, it is a solver which leverages the syntax of the JuMP modelling language to solve a particular class of capacity expansion problems.

-Please see the [documentation](https://reganbaucke.github.io/JuDGE.jl/) for details about installing JuDGE, and examples showing how to set up a stochastic capacity example model using the JuDGE package.
+Please see the [documentation](https://reganbaucke.github.io/JuDGE.jl/) for details about installing JuDGE.jl, and examples showing how to set up a stochastic capacity example model using the JuDGE.jl package.